 The government in the state of Baja California has done an excellent job of ensuring tourists can see the whales without infringing on the whales’ comfort, safety, or natural behaviors.
 Laws state that there are only a few boats allowed within a certain vicinity of the whales, and if other boats arrive, they must wait until other boats have cleared before approaching the whales.
 This ensures the whales aren’t stressed or bothered by human observation and can freely display most of their natural behaviors.
 It’s a lovely spot to see blue whale calves, often within a fin’s reach of their 60-foot-long mothers.

 Once you’ve (hopefully) spent the morning with the majestic creatures, there’s plenty to do back on land in Puerto Vallarta without having to travel too far.
-Nearby is the Hacienda Doña Engracia tequila factory, one of Mexico’s most well-known producers of tequila.
+Nearby is the Hacienda Doña Engracia tequila factory, one of the most popular producers of tequila that Mexico is known for.
 It’s only a quick drive from the port in Puerto Vallarta and is a great place to taste-test tequilas and learn about the traditional production methods used to make the “nectar of the gods.”

 Cabo San Lucas